simul/simul.github.io/unrealengine/Instructions.md

 Multiple Sequence Actors and Transitions
 ---
 You can have any number of trueSKY Sequence Actors in your level, all with different Sequence Assets assigned.
-In the Editor, check the Actor's property "Active in Editor" to make it the active Sequence Actor.
-In-game, the active Sequence Actor is determined by bounds.
+In the Editor, check the Actor's property "Active in Editor" to see its weather state in the 3D view.
+In-game, the active Actor is determined by bounds.
 By default, a Sequence Actor is unbounded - it is always active.
 You can create bounding by adding a Box Collision component to the Actor.

 <a href="http://docs.simul.co/unrealengine/images/AddBounds.png"><img src="http://docs.simul.co/unrealengine/images/AddBounds.png" alt="Add Bounds"/></a>